Modular Representations of Truncated current Lie algebras: Introduction

 \subsection{Acknowledgements}

 Both authors would like to thank Simon Goodwin and Matt Westaway for many useful conversations.
+Thanks also to Alexander Premet for comments on the initial draft of this article.
 The first author is grateful to the EPSRC for studentship funding, and the research of the second author is supported by a UKRI FLF, grant numbers MR/S032657/1, MR/S032657/2, MR/S032657/3.